Common Signs and Symptoms of Asthma

 What are some early warning signs of asthma?

 Some of the earliest asthma symptoms include changes to your breathing, itching in your throat and increased mucus production.
-Speak to your doctor if you are concerned about any potential asthma symptoms.
+Speak to your allergy doctor if you are concerned about any potential asthma symptoms.

 At the First Symptoms of Asthma, Get the Correct Diagnosis From Dr. Thomas Chacko